-It's been nearly two years since President Trump's election, and to make an understatement, his approach to the presidency has been unorthodox.
+It's been nearly four years since President Trump's election, and to make an understatement, his approach to the presidency has been unorthodox.

 In an unprecedented break of presidential custom, he has refused to release his tax returns despite ongoing claims of fraud.
 In an administration led by one of the most recognizable names in the world, the decision to keep the president's personal finances secret has raised many questions, the most notable being: is it possible that Trump may be making money off his presidency?

 Back in 2000, Trump made that very claim: "It's very possible that I could be the first presidential candidate to run and make money on it."
 In a macro sense, this is obviously based on the real estate mogul's simple maxim of "all press is good press," which the 2016 election made obvious with an estimated $2 billion of free media for Trump.
 Does all the additional coverage help his business like it helped win him the election?

 Regarding Trump's many properties, the answer appears to point that way.

 Although declining prices have likely hurt its worth, Trump's 11,000-square-foot penthouse in Trump Tower is now essentially a national monument and is positioned to sell for an additional $10 million simply because of an increase in the value of its main tenant.

 Trump Hotels have also seemed to benefit, as President Donald Trump frequently uses his luxury properties for government business and leisure, prompting ethics concerns over a president appearing to promote his private enterprise at public cost.
 Government officials in Kuwait canceled a major event they had planned at the Four Seasons Hotel and switched their venue to Trump's hotel in D.C. under alleged pressure.
 The same luxury hotel has emerged as a political power hub and is at the center of a court case about presidential emoluments.